TechNathanael/TechNathanael/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
+- 🎓 &nbsp; Studying Computer Science and Mathematics at Landmark Metropolitan University.
 - 💼 &nbsp; Working as an Intern at the Port Authority of Douala (PAD).
 - 🌱 &nbsp; Learning more about DEVOPS, Cloud Architecture (AWS), Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Graphic Design, UI/UX designing, Full-Stark Development and Blog Writing as hobbies/side hustles.